JiaxingMiao606/JiaxingMiao606.github.io/_pages/about.md

 # 🔥 News

+- *2025.12*: &nbsp;🎉🎉 Awarded the First Prize for Outstanding Paper by the Collaborative and Information Services Technical Committee of the Shanghai Computer Society.
 - *2025.10*: &nbsp;🎉🎉 Visited the research group of Prof. Xipeng Qiu at Shanghai Innovation Institute.
 - *2025.08*: &nbsp;🎉🎉 One paper is accepted by *IEEE Transactions on Pattern Analysis and Machine Intelligence* (JCR-Q1, 中科院1区Top, CCF-A, IF=18.6).
 - *2025.05*: &nbsp;🎉🎉 Built a good academic collaboration with Prof. Usman Naseem’s team at Macquarie University.